-However, there are less of these documents typically then the kind you can throw away in reasonable intervals, like your utility bills and grocery receipts, for example.
-I've given instructions for a "retention schedule" for those types of documents, and when to trash them, in previous challenges on paperwork mentioned above.
+However, there are less of these documents typically than the kind you can throw away in reasonable intervals, like your utility bills and grocery receipts, for example.
+I've given instructions for a "retention schedule" for those types of documents, and when to trash them in this article here.

-As long as you purge these types of documents when you can you won't find yourself running out of filing space too quickly.
+As long as you purge these types of documents regularly (and by that, I mean annually), you won't find yourself running out of filing space too quickly.

 I would love to know how this week's Organize Files Challenge is going.
 You can tell me your progress or give me more ideas for how you've organized your home filing system in the comments.

 I also love before and after pictures of your file drawers or boxes, and would love to see some of yours.
 Submit your pictures (up to four per submission) and get featured in the Creative Storage Solutions Hall of Fame.
 You've worked hard to get organized, so now here's your chance to show off!

 Plus, if you've gotten rid of lots of papers over the course of the last few challenges, make sure you share your successes in the getting rid of paper clutter hall of fame.

 For example, here's a testimonial from a Declutter 365 Premium member, Amanda, who said:

 As you can see, Amanda did a victory dance now that her filing was organized, and she could easily find what she wanted without a sense of dread, or hours of searching!
 You can do it too!